CIBC-Internal/python/Doc/library/mmap.rst

    mapping.

-For both the Unix and Windows versions of the constructor, *access* may be specified as an optional keyword parameter. *access* accepts one of three
+For both the Unix and Windows versions of the constructor, *access* may be specified as an optional keyword parameter. *access* accepts one of four
-values: :const:`ACCESS_READ`, :const:`ACCESS_WRITE`, or :const:`ACCESS_COPY`
+values: :const:`ACCESS_READ`, :const:`ACCESS_WRITE`, or :const:`ACCESS_COPY` to
-to specify read-only, write-through or copy-on-write memory respectively.
-*access* can be used on both Unix and Windows.
+specify read-only, write-through or copy-on-write memory respectively, or :const:`ACCESS_DEFAULT` to defer to *prot*.  *access* can be used on both Unix and Windows.
 If *access* is not specified, Windows mmap returns a write-through mapping.
 The initial memory values for all three access types are taken from the specified file.
 Assignment to an :const:`ACCESS_READ` memory map raises a :exc:`TypeError` exception.
 Assignment to an :const:`ACCESS_WRITE` memory map affects both memory and the underlying file.
 Assignment to an :const:`ACCESS_COPY` memory map affects memory but does not update the underlying file.

+.. versionchanged:: 3.7
+   Added :const:`ACCESS_DEFAULT` constant.

 To map anonymous memory, -1 should be passed as the fileno along with the length.